Behind the Scenes of DART Light Rail

-Arriving at the facility, I met up with my tour guide, Brad Bayer, who is the shop manager.
+Arriving at this huge facility on the south side of town, I met up with my tour guide, shop manager Brad Bayer.
 Brad is a veteran at this – he has been doing light rail maintenance since DART started light rail service in 1996!
-We started our tour on the main shop floor, where he first took me to a machine with grates on it.
+Without delay, we began our tour on the main shop floor, where he first took me to a machine with grates on it.

 This contraption is nothing other than the wheel truing machine, which ensures that the “roundness” of the many wheels onboard the LRV are adequate.
 Computers in this sophisticated device can remove any defects as needed with precision to maintain safety.